janfrischi/franka_trajectory_recorder/README.md

 source install/setup.bash
 ```

-This workflow enables collection of expert demonstrations, analysis of robot tracking performance, and creation of realistic datasets that capture actual robot dynamics for improved imitation learning in
+This workflow enables collection of expert demonstrations, analysis of robot tracking performance, and creation of realistic datasets that capture actual robot dynamics for improved imitation learning in NVIDIA IsaacLab environments.